 Beijing is home to some of China's leading companies, universities, and institutions of defense research, constituting a vital center of military research.
 In particular, Tsinghua University, often characterized as 'China's MIT,' is strongly and institutionally committed to military-civil fusion and to supporting the advancement of military applications of AI.
-Tsinghua Vice President You Zheng has highlighted the university's contributions to military research and to enabling China's emergence as an "AI superpower."
-Tsinghua launched the Military-Civil Fusion National Defense Peak Technologies Laboratory, which will create a platform for the pursuit of dual-use applications of emerging technologies, in June 2017.
-With support from the Central Military Commission, Tsinghua is also building the High-End Laboratory for Military (Artificial) Intelligence.
+Tsinghua Vice President You Zheng has highlighted the university's contributions to military research and to enabling China's emergence as an "AI superpower."220 Tsinghua launched the Military-Civil Fusion National Defense Peak Technologies Laboratory, which will create a platform for the pursuit of dual-use applications of emerging technologies, in June 2017.221 With support from the Central Military (Artificial) Intelligence.222 The apparent dedication of some of China's leading universities to military-civil fusion could prove significant.

 Increasingly, the high-tech zone of Zhongguancun has focused on advancing military-civil fusion in emerging technologies.
-The Zhongguancun Military-Civil Fusion Industry Alliance, established as early as 2014, has growth to include 600 members, while taking on hundreds of projects, including in robotics and intelligent equipment.
-The alliance organized a special contest in December 2017 that involved advances in cyber security, unmanned systems, and perception and recognition capabilities.
-Within Zhongguancun, a new Military-Civil Fusion Industrial Park (中关村军民融合产业园) was also established in early 2018.
-During the Beijing Civil-Military Integration Expo 2019, among the systems on display was a new 'armored multipurpose drone launching vehicle.'
-This new system is capable of launching a dozen of drones to conduct reconnaissance or even accurate 'suicide attacks,' distracting and swarming the enemy.
+The Zhongguancun Military-Civil Fusion Industry Alliance, established as early as 2014, has growth to include 600 members, while taking on hundreds of projects, including in robotics and intelligent equipment.223 The alliance organized a special contest in December 2017 that involved advances in cyber security, unmanned systems, and perception and recognition capabilities.224 Within Zhongguancun, a new Military-Civil Fusion Industrial Park (中关村军民融合 产业园) was also established in early 2018.225 During the Beijing Military-Civil Fusion Expo 2019, among the systems on display was a new 'armored multipurpose drone launching vehicle.'226 This new system is capable of launching a dozen of drones to conduct reconnaissance or even accurate 'suicide attacks,' distracting and swarming the enemy.

-In June 2018, the Beijing Science and Technology Innovation Fund (北京科创基金) was launched as a new sizable and long-term government guidance fund in China that is designed to focus on next-generation information technology, nanotechnology, big data, artificial intelligence and other "high-end hard technology" fields.
-The parent fund is 30 billion yuan (\$4.46 billion) to start, with plans to increase the size 100 billion RMB (\$14.86 billion), across a number of sub-funds that may amount to as many as 102, in total, with a focus on high-tech industries, signing agreements with Peking University, Tsinghua University, and the Chinese Academy of Sciences, among others.
+In June 2018, the Beijing Science and Technology Innovation Fund (北京科创基金) was launched as a new sizable and long-term government guidance fund in China that is designed to focus on next-generation information technology, nanotechnology, big data, artificial intelligence and other "high-end hard technology" fields.227 The fund is 30 billion yuan (\$4.46 billion) to start, with plans to increase the size 100 billion RMB (\$14.86 billion), across a number of sub-funds that may amount to as many as 102, in total, with a focus on high-tech industries, signing agreements with Peking University, Tsinghua University, and the Chinese Academy of Sciences, among others.